prg-grp/website/_pages/about.md

         Torstrasse 25<br />
         9000 St. Gallen, Switzerland

-news: true # includes a list of news items
+news: false # includes a list of news items
-projects: true # includes a tile list of projects
+projects: false # includes a tile list of projects
-supports: true # includes a tile list of supports
+supports: false # includes a tile list of supports
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---